Condo vs. apartment

 Condos, on the other hand, can be bought.
 They typically offer a cheaper cost of ownership than, say, a detached single-family home.
 This is because you own only your unit and an interest in the common areas, but not the land the property sits on.

 Since you’re not paying for a yard, your mortgage is often more affordable.

-And while you may be responsible for HOA fees, you do not have to spend additional money (or time) on exterior maintenance.
+And while you may be responsible for HOA fees with a condo, you do not have to spend additional money (or time) on exterior maintenance.

 Rules and regulations

 The downside to both condos and apartments is that, by living there, you agree to follow certain (sometimes frustrating) rules.

 In condos, these are set by the HOA.
 Rules can vary widely and regulate such things as parking, pet types and sizes, noise policies, decor guidelines and more.
 In addition to HOA rules, you’ll also have to follow your landlord’s rules.

 That’s a lot of rules.
 To avoid problems, make sure you are aware of them all before moving in.